What is a Rolex reference number?

 LV

-Found on the Rolex Hulk, the term LV stands for Lunette Verte, which refers to a green ceramic bezel.
+Found on the Hulk and Starbucks models, the term LV stands for Lunette Verte, which refers to a green ceramic bezel.
 Rolex watch ref.
 No. 116610LV is a Submariner luxury watch that carries the green bezel, hence referred to as the LV.

 LB